porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/browser-notifications/browser-support-notification.md

 ### Banner notification

-The **Banner** variant is meant to inform the user if they access the application with a browser which doesn't get full support by the application.
+The **Banner** variant is meant to inform the user when they access the application with a browser which doesn't get full support by the application.
 The banner is placed above the page and can be closed by the user.

 Integration through `includeBanner()` partial.